russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 When you’re starting with no money, you’ve got to start small.
 However, that doesn’t mean you can’t think big.
 In fact, you need to think big to stay motivated and keep pushing forward.

 Start with what you can manage right now, but always keep your long-term vision in mind.
-Maybe you're starting as a freelancer, but your goal is to build an agency.
-Or maybe you're selling handmade products on Etsy, but you dream of having your own e-commerce empire.
+Maybe you’re starting as a freelancer, but your goal is to build an agency.
+Or maybe you’re doing landscaping as a sole proprietorship, but you dream of having a full-service company.
+Perhaps you’re reselling products, but you see yourself running a successful online store someday.

 Whatever your big vision is, keep it in front of you.
 It’ll guide your decisions and keep you going when challenges arise.